StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 sitemap: true
 ---

 _I wrote this post when Stability AI had just released the AI art model Stable Diffusion.
-In this guide, you will learn how to write prompts by example._
+In this guide, you will learn how to write prompts by example.
+If you want, you can skip the discussion and examples and just go straight to the [prompt template and explanation](/stable-diffusion-vs-dalle-2#appendix-a-stable-diffusion-prompt-guide)_

 Stable Diffusion is similarly powerful to [DALL-E 2](/DALL-E-2-prompt-guide), but open source, and open to the public through [Dream Studio](https://beta.dreamstudio.ai/dream), where anyone gets 50 free uses just by signing up with an email address.